AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 - This is an example of test data, which is dependent on selected device and chip.
 - One full-screen banana has been used for testing.
-- Running inference is much faster on ARTPEC-8 and Google TPU in comparison to CPU.
+- Running inference is much faster on a DLPU in comparison to CPU.
 - Converting images takes almost the same time on all chips.
 - Objects with score less than 60% are generally not good enough to be used as classification results.